 - always use single 3GPP access for all traffic (i.e., non-simultaneous data transmission)

-When the triggers for DualSteer traffic switching, the DualSteer traffic switching policy is evaluated in the DualSteer Device for each PDU session.
+When the triggers for DualSteer traffic switching are met, the DualSteer traffic switching policy is evaluated in the DualSteer Device for each PDU session to determine how to handle other PDU sessions whose triggers for DualSteer traffic switching are not met.

 If "no restriction" is present, each PDU session supporting the DualSteer traffic switching feature is switched based on the DualSteer traffic switching actions associated to the PDU session.